natcap/invest/doc/api-docs/scripting.rst

 .. |95zj7p.png| image:: https://bitbucket.org/repo/ag8qdk/images/22613179-95zj7p.png

-In the example below we’ll modify the script to execute the nutrient model for a parameter study of ``‘accum_threshold’.``
+In the example below we’ll modify the script to execute the nutrient model for a parameter study of ``‘threshold_flow_accumulation’.``

 * *Execution of the InVEST model*: The InVEST API invokes models with a consistent syntax where the module name that contains the InVEST model is listed first and is followed by a function called ‘execute’ that takes a single parameter called ``‘args’``.
 This parameter is the dictionary of input parameters discussed above.
 In this example, the line